How to grow porcini at home for beginners? (penny bun, boletus edulis)

 Selection of porcini mushroom mycelium

-The resulting paste is mixed with a homemade solution consisting of water, potassium permanganate, and granulated sugar.
+This paste is then combined with a homemade solution of water, potassium permanganate, and granulated sugar.

 Porcini Substrate preparation